ikmdev/va-extension-data/README.md

 6. Create a ~/Solor directory and ensure ~/Solor/generated-data does not exist or is empty.

+7. You can create a reasoned or unreasoned dataset by either including or commenting out the va-extension-data/pom.xml <module>va-extension-reasoner</module>

-7. Enter the following command to build the dataset:
+8. Enter the following command to build the dataset:

 ```bash
 mvn clean install -U "-DMaven.build.cache.enable=false"